asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 Create programs that draw the pictures in this section.
 The solutions are the end of this tutorial.
 Your code and your pictures don't have to match the pictures here exactly, but they should look about the same.
 There are many different ways to write the code for these programs.

 Create a program named *solution_equilateral_triangle.py* that draws the following picture. *Hint: All lines in the equilateral triangle are 200 steps long.
-The first turn is 60 degrees.
+The first turn is a 60 degree right turn.
 The later turns are 120 degrees.*

 [<img src="screenshot_solution_equilateral_triangle.jpg" style="width: 400px"/>](screenshot_solution_equilateral_triangle.jpg)